 The Los Angeles Kings were at the Philadelphia Flyers on March 11, 1979.
 The game ended 6-3 for the flyers, but it will live long in the memories of hockey fans not for the scoreline, but for the penalties.
 There were around 50 penalties awarded inside the first period of the game, with the first two coming after just 20 seconds of game time.
 Bert Wilson and Behn Wilson both picked up five for fighting, followed by a series of small penalties and ten minutes for Frank Bathe.
 At 14:58 in the first period, Randy Holt delivered a sucker punch to Blake Dunlop, which resulted in large penalties for Holt and Frank Bathe.

 Tempers flared up once or twice during the rest of the first period, but it wasn’t until the end of the period did things boil over.
 Both benches emptied and swarmed onto the ice and inevitably, players would start swinging.
-The game broke several NHL records that night, including most penalty minutes in one game by two teams, 380.
-Two teams have since broken this record, one in 1981 with 406 penalty minutes and in 2004 with 419 by the Ottawa Senators and Philadelphia Flyers.
+The game broke several NHL records that night, including the most penalty minutes in one game by two teams, 380.
+Two teams have since broken this record, one in 1981 with 406 penalty minutes and again in 2004 with 419 by the Ottawa Senators and Philadelphia Flyers.

 If you can compare the 2004 Senators versus Flyers brawl to this Kings and Flyers brawl, you’ll notice a heap of differences.
 The benches never emptied onto the ice, the officials didn’t lose total control over the game, and the most vicious fighting only lasted momentarily.
 Whereas, in 1979, both sets of players were trying to do serious damage to each other with each punch and the officials couldn’t do anything about it.